 SAT or ACT Test Scores

-Although PLU is a test-optional institution, we do require SAT or ACT scores from homeschooled students.* Since homeschool curriculum varies family to family, this requirement ensures that all homeschool students are evaluated fairly.
+For applicants applying in the 2023-2024 year and beyond, although PLU is a test-optional institution, we will require SAT or ACT scores from homeschooled students.* Since homeschool curriculum varies family to family, this requirement ensures that all homeschool students are evaluated fairly.

 *Please note that if a student has earned more than 30 transferable college-level semester credits, or 45 transferable college-level quarter credits, then they may apply test optional.